 - b.
 [This item left blank intentionally.
 The KDM-CPL content essence keys match test has been reassigned to the SMS.] - c.
-The CPL meets the two validation requirements defined in Section 5.2.1. of SMPTE 430-5 D-Cinema Operations - Security Log Event Class and Constraints for D-Cinema. - 5.
+The CPL meets the two validation requirements defined in Section 5.2.1. of SMPTE 430-5 "D-Cinema Operations Security Log Event Class and Constraints for D-Cinema" with the following caveat: When performing Step 9 of Section 6.2 in SMPTE ST 430-2, the desired time of the validation context shall be equal to the IssueDate field of the target CPL (and not the current time).
+This behavior permits the continued playback of a CPL after the expiration of its signing certificate, but ensures that the signing took place during the certificate's validity period. - 5.
 Process essence (i.e., Track File frame) integrity pack metadata for image and sound during show runtime.
 Integrity pack deviations (including HMAC, as applicable) detected during playback shall be logged; however, per Section 9.6.1.2.
 Table 21, playback should not be prevented or interrupted.
 For clarity purposes, integrity pack metadata is defined as Track File ID, Frame Sequence and calculated Message Integrity Code (MIC) information to be compared against the reference data contained in the associated CPL.
 Log information necessary to detect deviations (including restarts) from the actual playback sequence from the Track File ID and reel sequence specified in the CPL as follows: - a.
 Image Process integrity pack information, with the exception that the frame hash (HMAC) check is encouraged but optional. - b.
 Audio Process integrity pack information, including the hash (HMAC). - c.
 OBAE Process integrity pack information, including the hash (HMAC).